kapteyn-astro/kapteyn/SPHINX/wcstutorial.rst

 in detail and try to illustrate how :mod:`wcs` deals with FITS data from (legacy) AIPS and GIPSY sources.
-In many of those files the reference frequencies and reference velocities are not given in the same reference system (e.g. topocentric v.s. barycentric).
-It is estimated that there are many of these FITS files and that their headers generate wrong results when they enter the constructor for the :class:`wcs.Projection` class unmodified.
+In many of those files the reference frequencies and reference velocities are not given in the same reference system (e.g. topocentric vs. barycentric).
+It is estimated that there are many of these FITS files and that their headers generate wrong results when they are used to create an object the constructor of :class:`wcs.Projection` class unmodified.
-For FITS files generated with legacy software some extra parsing of the FITS header is applied.
+For FITS files generated with legacy software some extra interpretation of the FITS header is applied.
 This procedure is described in more detail in the background information related to spectral coordinates.